 The Network+ exam objectives require you to determine the various types of network topologies in use today, name at least three common TCP/IP application layer protocols and their corresponding port numbers, and explain how a bridging firewall works to filter packets on a bridge between two networks, and many other networking concepts.

 This certification is somewhere between a mid-level certification and an entry-level one.
-The passing score for the Network+ exam is 720 on a scale of 100 – 900.
-The three question types you will encounter are performance-based questions, multiple-choice questions, and drag and drop questions.
+The passing score for Network+ is 720 on a scale of 100 – 900.
+The three question types you will encounter are performance-based questions, multiple-choice questions, and drag-and-drop questions.

 CompTIA recommends that IT professionals pass the A+ exam before the Network+ exam, and preferably even have nine to twelve months of networking experience.
 This is not, however, mandatory to pass the test.
 Many certificate holders have achieved this without the recommended certifications or hands-on experience.

 Read more >> CompTIA Troubleshooting Steps: 2022 Complete Guide